-Visa and MasterCard are accepted at some lodges and larger shops.
-Travelers checks are difficult to cash and are not recommended but you may wish to bring for emergency purposes.
-(The currency in Tanzania is the Tanzanian Shilling and in Kenya it’s the Kenyan Schilling.
+Visa and MasterCard are accepted at most lodges and larger shops (The currency in Tanzania is the Tanzanian Shilling and in Kenya it’s the Kenyan Schilling.
 You may convert your currency at hotels, although the US dollar is readily acceptable in most locations.)

 Tourist Visa’s are required in both Tanzania and Kenya.

 - A tourist entry visa to Tanzania is $100 USD.